shrim27/frame-acknowledgement/draft-sprang-avtcore-frame-acknowledgement.md

 Note that since the Frame ID, Feedback Start, and Feedback Length are 8-bit fields that wrap, care must be taken when calculating ranges.
 For example, a request with Feedback Start = 254 and Feedback Length = 3 indicates the sender is requesting feedback for frames with Frame IDs 254, 255, and 0.

-If a sender is not interested in feedback for frames prior to and including a given Frame ID, it can effectively signal this by sending a request (FFR=01, 10, or 11) where the Feedback Start (or Frame ID for FFR=01) is more recent.
+If a sender is not interested in feedback for frames prior to and including a given Frame ID, it can effectively signal this by sending a request (FFR=01, 10, or 10) where the Feedback Start (or Frame ID for FFR=01) is more recent.
 This implicitly acknowledges prior frames up to the new Feedback Start.
-Alternatively, a Feedback Length of 0 can be used with FFR=10 or FFR=11 if no specific frames need feedback but an acknowledgment point needs to be set.
+Alternatively, a Feedback Length of 0 can be used with FFR=10 if no specific frames need feedback but an acknowledgment point needs to be set.

-## Frame Acknowledgment Feedback RTCP Message
+# Frame Acknowledgment Feedback RTCP Message

 The Frame Acknowledgement Feedback message is an RTCP message ({{?RFC4585}}) containing a vector of status symbols, corresponding to the state for the frames requested in a Frame Acknowledgement Extension.